Historical Markers in

 Stafford County also played a significant role during the American Civil War.
 It lay on the path of several major military campaigns, including the Battle of Fredericksburg in 1862.
 The county witnessed the devastating impact of war, with many battles fought on its soil and numerous casualties suffered.
 Today, Stafford County is a growing suburban community with a diverse population and a mix of historic landmarks, cultural sites, and natural beauty, making it an attractive place to live and visit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Stafford County, Virginia.
+This timeline provides a condensed summary of the historical journey of Stafford County, Virginia.

 • 1608: Captain John Smith explores the region that would become Stafford County.